tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - What happens to newly minted coins?
 	- New coins and transaction fees are paid to miners
-	- Incentive to maintain the block chain
+	- Incentive to maintain the blockchain

 +++
 ## What happens when all coins have been mined?